Wisdom Teeth

 Dry Sockets

 • A diagnosis of a “dry socket” is assumed if pain gets worse after three days and the pain changes in character or radiates.
-To help prevent dry sockets, rinse with Chlorhexidine twice per day starting the night of surgery.
+To help prevent dry sockets, rinse with Chlorhexidine twice per day starting day after surgery.

 • Contact the office to arrange the appropriate treatment.